Linda Crampton is an experienced teacher with a first-class honors degree in biology. She writes about the scientific basis of disease.

 It’s important to maintain a healthy weight to reduce the chance of developing gallstones.
 Research has shown that being even moderately overweight increases the risk of stone formation.

 If you’re trying to lose weight, the excess weight should be lost gradually.
-During rapid weight loss the liver excretes extra cholesterol into the bile (which is one mechanism by which excess cholesterol is removed from the body), increasing the risk of gallstones.
-Some medications prescribed to lower blood cholesterol cause the same effect by stimulating secretion of cholesterol into bile, which can result in stone formation.
+During rapid weight loss, the liver excretes extra cholesterol into the bile.
+This is one way in which excess cholesterol is removed from the body.
+Unfortunately, the action increases the risk of gallstones.
+Some medications prescribed to lower blood cholesterol cause also stimulate secretion of the substance into bile, which may result in stone formation.

 Although weight gain should be avoided, regularly eating a small amount of fat helps to prevent gallstones because it stimulates the gallbladder to contract in order to release bile.